shnewto/ttaw/README.md

 - Determine if two words alliterate using the Double Metaphone phonetic encoding
 - Determine if two words alliterate using CMUdict phonetic encoding

-- Determine if two words alliterate using a combination of the CMUdict and the Double Metaphone phonetic encoding
-- Determine if two words alliterate using a combination of the CMUdict and the Double Metaphone phonetic encoding

 - Get the CMUdict phonetic encoding of a word
 - Get the Double Metaphone phonetic encoding of a word (port of [words/double-metahone](https://github.com/words/double-metaphone) library)